YourePrettyGood/RandomScripts/README.md

 or

+`NX.pl <(gzip -dc MySupernovaAsm.fa.gz)`

+or

 `NX.pl MySupernovaAsm.fa.gz`

-though piping seems to be faster in many cases.
+though piping and command substitution seem to be faster in most cases.

+Calculate the N10, N50, and N90 for the Dmel assembly used above:

+`NX.pl dmel-all-chromosome-r6.13.fasta 10,50,90`

 ### `manualScaffold.pl`